 Joel is a legend.
 After finishing college in Canberra, he moved to Hobart briefly and completed a course in Building and Construction.
 Returning to Canberra with a new skillset, Joel worked in a set production workshop for a couple of years.
 He had been temporarily helping a mate with their painting business, which then became a full time job for the next few years.
 After the painting gig Joel moved on to a workshop at the National Gallery of Australia as one of the art packers; crating and installing artwork and completing a course in museum studies.

-> Joel found a passion for design during his time at the NGA and went on to complete an Advanced Diploma of Building Design.
-It was at this point he joined the Light House team (then Jigsaw), where continued studies in architecture going on to complete Bach. of Art in Architecture and Master of Architecture.
+Joel found a passion for design during his time at the NGA and went on to complete an Advanced Diploma of Building Design.
+It was at this point he joined the Light House team (then Jigsaw), where he continued studies in architecture going on to complete the Bachelor of Art in Architecture and Master of Architecture programs.
 He has recently been working part-time on site as a labourer with an architect/builder, gaining construction knowledge on small scale residential builds.

-> Between moonlighting as a roller-derby referee, and riding his mountain bike hell-for-leather down Mount Stromlo, Joel is a fundamental member of the Light House team.
+Between moonlighting as a roller-derby referee, and riding his mountain bike hell-for-leather down Mount Stromlo, Joel is an integral member of the Light House team.
 Joel and his partner have recently purchased a property just south of Braidwood, New South Wales.
 He hopes to design and build a solar passive home, and eventually make the move out there.

-> Master of Architecture, University of Canberra
+Master of Architecture, University of Canberra

 Bachelor of Arts in Architecture, University of Canberra